Ayurvedic Diet & Digestion Made Easy

 Eye - When Pitta enters the blood or the liver is weakened, eyesight deteriorates.
 Many Pitta types wear glasses.
 Other signs are inflamed or yellow eyes.

 Mind - When the liver and blood are toxic, the mind gets irritable and concentrated.
 Pitta people love to study after midnight.
-But concentration is exclusionary.
+Concentration is exclusionary.
 Concentration takes effort.
-But awareness is inclusive, effortless and open.
+But awareness is inclusive, effortless, and open.
 It receives everything without judgment.
-It is simply a witness to 'what is.'
+It is simply a witness to "what is."

 Pitta people cannot tolerate disorder.
 They love to clean.
-The spices are arranged by name and the socks by color.
+Their spices are arranged by name, and their socks, by color.